om-raheja/om-raheja.github.io/blog/i-need-better-patience.md

 When I'm back, I'll hopefully understand how to be a better motivater.
 And maybe my patience will stick around.

+---

+Edit later that night: It's really hard to break habits like these.
+It'll be a while before I can resist that urge again.

 Tags: waste-of-time, reflection